4 easy steps to have a new fence erected

 How to choose the right fence design?

 First of all, you should determine the purpose of your fence.
 Do you want to increase the privacy, the security or the aesthetics for your property?
 You can choose from a wide variety of fence types.
-You can discuss your needs with the landscaping surveyor when he is at your property, and he will give you a proper piece of advice.
+You can discuss your needs with the landscaping surveyor when he is at your property in London, and he will give you a proper piece of advice.
 Here are some of the most common privacy and decorative fences that we install: